AdamWu1979/tomato_docs/docs/WorkWithYaml.md

 Required
 {: .label .label-blue }

-* `files_magnitude`: a list of file paths in a form of a yaml list.
-Each path should be in double quotes.
+* `files_magnitude`: a list of file paths in the form of a yaml list.
+Each path should be in double quotation marks.
 An example can be seen in the [sample yaml file](#sample-yaml-file).
-* `files_phase`: a list of file paths in a form of a yaml list.
-Each path should be in double quotes.
+* `files_phase`: a list of file paths in the form of a yaml list.
+Each path should be in double quotation marks.
 An example can be seen in the [sample yaml file](#sample-yaml-file).
 * `dir_magnitude`: a path to the directory where the DICOM files are stored.
-Should be in quotes.
+Should be in quotation marks.
 * `dir_phase`: a path to the directory where the DICOM files are stored.
-Should be in quotes.
+Should be in quotation marks.

 ### Output